scds/building-feminist-data/README.md

 # Creative Research and Building Feminist Data
 Materials for the Relevant Research workshop: **Creative Research and Building Feminist Data**

-This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/building-feminist-data/) with GitHub Pages
+This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/building-feminist-data/) with GitHub Pages.

 Contributions by the following individuals: